 Operational Bulletin 2016-1 - Individual Apartment Improvements

 Owners are required to provide an itemized bill or rent receipt at the time of each rental payment to rent controlled tenants.
-Owners are not required to provide rent stabilized tenants with an itemized bill or rent receipt.
+Under new regulations effective November 8, 2023, owners are required to provide rent stabilized tenants with rent receipts when they pay by cash, and to provide receipts upon request if the rent stabilized tenant pays with a check.

 If the rent reduction order was issued to a rent stabilized tenant, the owner cannot collect a guideline rent increase upon renewal or vacancy but can calculate the increase in the new lease.
 The rent that is collected will remain frozen until DHCR issues a rent restoration order.